TheBlueGreen/Joshua-Bardwell-OpenTX-EdgeTX-Voicepack/README.md

 - **Raw** = Split but not edited
 - **Normalized** = Volume Normalized (-14LUFs)
 - **Converted** = Converted to match standard OpenTX voicepack(32000/16bit).
 Also renamed but not changed to match OpenTX naming.

+## Questions?

+*Contact Scincidae on the discord with any questions/concerns.*